thgossler/ServiceDiscovery/README.md

 (instance 1 => "Hello", instance 2 => "world", instance 3 => "!").
 All clients exit once they have achieved
 their goal.

-The MdnsServiceDiscovery library can handle any number of clients.
-Just this `DiscoveryClient` example implementation of a client is using exactly 3 service instances to demonstate the dynamic discovery and collaboration based on roles.
+The `MdnsServiceDiscovery` library can handle any number of clients.
+Just this `DiscoveryClient` console example app is using exactly 3 service instances to demonstate the dynamic discovery and collaboration based on roles.